tquangdo/vue2-laravel8-crud-todolist/todo-list/README.md

 # serve with hot reload at localhost:8080
 npm run dev
-if create Laravel project by this then cmd is "npm run watch" composer create-project --prefer-dist laravel/laravel <project name>
+# if create Laravel project by this then cmd is "npm run watch"
+composer create-project --prefer-dist laravel/laravel <project name>
+composer require laravel/ui
+php artisan ui vue

 # build for production with minification
 npm run build